 In this attack, scammers impersonate QuickBooks to steal valuable credential information from their target.

-Convincing email: The email is expertly framed, with Inuit Quickbooks logos and links meant to distract from the malicious link vector.
+It is also expertly framed, with Inuit Quickbooks logos and links meant to distract from the malicious link vector.
 Additionally, the email states at the bottom to check with the business owner before paying to avoid fraud, giving the recipient a false sense of security as it seems counterintuitive for an attacker to warn their target about their potentially malicious email.

-Trend: QuickBooks impersonations are widespread across all industries.
-We have seen nearly 900 of these particular attacks in the mailboxes of over 20 different customers.
-We expect the rate of these attacks to rise with the continued growth in usage of QuickBooks’ online services.
+Abnormal determined that this email was malicious due to the unusual sender, suspicious link, and the unusual financial request, understood in the body of the email.
+Additionally, Abnormal knows that QuickBooks impersonations are widespread across all industries.
+We have seen nearly 900 of these particular attacks in the mailboxes of over 20 different customers and we expect the rate of these attacks to rise with the continued growth in usage of QuickBooks’ online services.